FusionAuth/fusionauth-quickstart-php-laravel-api/README.md

-# Quickstart: Laravel Resource Server with FusionAuth
+# Quickstart: Laravel API with FusionAuth

-This repository contains a Laravel application that works with a locally-running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.
+This repository contains a Laravel API that works with a locally-running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.

 ## Setup